igncp/blueprints/js/bull/notes/structure.md

 Additional notes:

-- The `README.md` file recommends using `cluster`, which seems from a different vendor, for multi-thread queues.
+- The `README.md` file recommends using `cluster`, which seems from a different vendor, for multi-thread queues
+- A critical dependency is Redis

 ## Files Structure